localrivet/gomcp/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
-(TODO: Add CONTRIBUTING.md)
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License